MicrosoftDocs/sql-docs/docs/relational-databases/system-catalog-views/sys-resource-stats-azure-sql-database.md

 # sys.resource_stats (Azure SQL Database)
 [!INCLUDE[tsql-appliesto-xxxxxx-asdb-xxxx-xxx-md](../../includes/tsql-appliesto-xxxxxx-asdb-xxxx-xxx-md.md)]

   Returns CPU usage and storage data for an Azure SQL Database.
 The data is collected and aggregated within five-minute intervals.
 For each user database, there is one row for every five-minute reporting window in which there is change in resource consumption.
-This includes CPU usage, storage size change or database SKU modification.
-Idle databases with no changes may not have rows for every five minute interval.
+The data returned includes CPU usage, storage size change or database SKU modification.
+Idle databases with no changes may not have rows for every five-minute interval.
 Historical data is retained for approximately 14 days.

  The **sys.resource_stats** view has different definitions depending on the version of the Azure SQL Database Server that the database is associated with.
 Consider these differences and any modifications your application requires when upgrading to a new server version.